A Guide to Teaching English in Colombia

 What kind of jobs are there in Colombia?

-There are a large number of job opportunities.
+There are a large number of job opportunities to teach English in Colombia.
 Colombia is a rapidly developing country with a large number of multinational businesses establishing their headquarters in the countries capital, Bogota and it’s second biggest city, Medellin.
 These companies pay English institutions to teach English for employees, to be able to communicate with other branches around the world.
 Every school is required to teach English at a low or intermediate level, which has created a large demand for teachers in public schools.

 Colombia’s major cities have a large number of private fee-paying schools, the majority of which teach English at a high level as well as other languages.
 A number of these private schools are international.
 In Bogota, there are two English schools, an American school, French, German, Swiss as well as a number of others.
 These schools, especially the English and American schools, require teachers with a PGCE and experience, but they pay by far the highest salary of all the schools and institutions, sometimes up to 10 times more a month.